SyedAsadRazaDevops/Script-How-to-deploy-Laravel-app-in-NEW-server-with-mongo-db/README.md

 # Step 7
 ##—------ CONFIGRATION BLOCK FOR SERVER NGINX-------------------------------------#

+**To install the latest version of nginx, use this link: **https://github.com/SyedAsadRazaDevops/who-to-install-and-upgrade-nginx-1.20-on-Ubuntu-20.04

 Once on the server, look for your web server configuration in /etc/nginx/sites-enabled.
 There is also a directory called sites-allowed; this directory includes configurations that are not necessarily activated.
 Once you find the configuration file, display the output in your terminal with the following command:
 ```